 As part of The Blue Coat School's ethos, all staff are committed to the highest standards in protecting and safeguarding the welfare of the children entrusted to their care at all times.
 The school follows the procedures laid down by the current version of 'Keeping Children Safe in Education' and other relevant publications and it also follows the procedures laid down by the Birmingham Local Safeguarding Children Partnership as part of its commitment of care.
+EYFS staff are trained in safeguarding and child protection following the principles as set out in in Annex C of the EYFS Statutory Framework.
 The Safeguarding and Child Protection Policy is enforced rigorously throughout the school.
 This Policy is updated annually and approved by a sub-committee of the governors.
 All staff are then required to read the Policy.

-The Head of Pre-Prep is the Main Designated Safeguarding Lead (DSL) (including the EYFS).
-The DSL is responsible for liaising with local statutory children's services agencies and with the Local Safeguarding Children Partnerhip.
+The Deputy Head Pre-Prep is the Main Designated Safeguarding Lead (DSL) (including the EYFS).
+The DSL is responsible for liaising with local statutory children's services agencies and with the Local Safeguarding Children Partnership.
 The DSL provides support, advice and guidance for other staff on any specific safeguarding issue on an ongoing basis as and when required.
 The DSL regularly attends training in child protection as do all staff.
 Safeguarding and child protection training forms part of the induction procedures for new members of staff and volunteers.
 Records are kept of all training attended.
-The Head of Prep, the Deputy Head Academic and the Year 4 Year Group Leader are Deputy DSLs.
+The Head of Pre-Prep and Academic Lead, the Head of Prep, the Deputy Head of Prep, the Director of Learning Success and the Year 2 Year Group Leader are Deputy DSLs.